Clola: Church

-The picturesque church building stands to the east of the crossroads.
-It is now a dwelling house its exterior form has happily been retained, bearing clear witness to its original function.
+The church building stands to the east of the crossroads.
+While it is now a dwelling house, its exterior form has been retained, bearing witness to its original function.
 The first church at Clola was a simple heather thatched stone and clay structure on the opposite side of the A952, near the latter day manse.
 This was superseded in 1784 by a new building on the present site.
 In the secessions of the early 19th century Clola became part of the Free Church of Scotland, in opposition to the Established Church, and in keeping with its new status the church was rebuilt in its present form in 1864.
 The construction of the third church cost £1,500 and was mainly funded by donations from the congregation.
 The plans were drawn up by Campbell Douglas and James Stevenson from Glasgow.
-It featured a stained glass window to the memory of William Ferguson of Kinmundy, at one time chairman of the Great North of Scotland Railway Co. and this window survives in the private dwelling.
+It featured a stained glass window to the memory of William Ferguson of Kinmundy, at one time chairman of the Great North of Scotland Railway Company and this window survives in the private dwelling.
 The Free Church re-united with the Church of Scotland in 1929.
 Population drifts in the post-War years led to Clola being linked with Ardallie, and this linked charge in turn finally united with Deer Parish on 4 May 1975.
 The last service at Clola had been held eight months earlier on 31 August 1974.